Extended trigonometric Cherednik algebras and nonstationary Schr\"odinger equations with delta-potentials: Generalized Bethe wave functions

 \section{Generalized Bethe wave functions}

-In this section we construct generalized Bethe wave functions.
-They are $\wh{Q}(\Wa^Y)$-invariant eigenfunctions of the constant coefficient differential operator $\wh{Q}(C)$, defined as infinite series expansions of plane waves with explicit cocycle values as coefficients.
+In this section we construct generalized Bethe wave functions, being $\wh{Q}(\Wa^Y)$-invariant eigenfunctions of the constant coefficient differential operator $\wh{Q}(C)$, as infinite series expansions of plane waves with explicit cocycle values as coefficients.
 The relevant cocycle of $\Wa^Y$ arises from the normalized intertwiners of the trigonometric Cherednik algebra $\widetilde{H}^Y(k)$.
-The cocycle can be used to define a consistent system of equations.
+On the other hand, this cocycle can be used to define a consistent system of equations.
 These equations should be thought of as formal degenerations of Cherednik's \cite{Ch} affine difference-elliptic quantum Knizhnik-Zamolodchikov equations.
-The generalized Bethe wave functions are shown to satisfy this consistent system of equations as function of its spectral parameter.
+We show that the generalized Bethe wave functions satisfy this consistent system of equations as function of the momenta.